acon96/home-llm/README.md

 1. Llama.cpp with a model from HuggingFace
 2. Llama.cpp with a locally provided model
 3. A remote instance of text-generation-webui
-4. A generic OpenAI API compatible interface
+4. A generic OpenAI API compatible interface; *should* be compatible with LocalAI, LM Studio, and all other OpenAI compatible backends

-- *should* be compatible with: LocalAI, LM Studio, and all other OpenAI compatible backends
+See (docs/Backend Configuration.md)[/docs/Backend%20Configuration.md] for more info.

 **Installing llama-cpp-python for local model usage**:
 In order to run a model directly as part of your Home Assistant installation, you will need to install one of the pre-build wheels because there are no existing musllinux wheels for the package.
 Compatible wheels for x86_x64 and arm64 are provided in the [dist](./dist) folder.
 Copy the `*.whl` files to the `custom_components/llama_conversation/` folder.
 They will be installed while setting up the component.